tfarooqaltia/tahir/scaffolder-templates/PlantillaArquitecturaReferencia-master/skeleton/Archetype typescript-react/README.md

  # With this creedentials you will be able to log in into this application.

-# Fist install all the dependencies with
+# Back to the project, now install all the dependencies from the packages.json

  # npm install

-# Now you can run the tests:
+# You can run the tests with the following command:

  # npm run test